 # Build Frontend

-The UI is what end users of your apps see and interact with.
-It can range from simple data visualizations and dashboards to interactive apps for user input, file management, and more.
+The UI is what Users of your Apps see and interact with.
+It can range from simple data visualizations and dashboards to interactive Apps for user input, file management, and more.

 {% hint style="info" %}

-However, UI is optional.
-You can build headless applications that consist entirely of backend logic, like a data bridge between a PLC and a SQL database, that run silently without any visual frontend.
+The UI is optional.
+You can build headless Apps that consist entirely of backend logic, like a data bridge between a PLC and a SQL database, running silently without a visual frontend.

 {% endhint %}